riwaelkari/AI-Home-Doctor-Chatbot/README.md

 1. **Add Environment Variables**

-In Your Docker Image fill the folllowing:
+In Your Docker Image fill the following:

    ```
    ENV SECRET_TOKEN = '' # Your OpenAI API Key